 The location enjoys a particular literary connection.
 Franz Grillparzer, the famous Austrian writer and playwright, apparently lived in the building that preceded today’s house.

 Grillparzer (1791-1872) remains one of Austria’s greatest exponents of the written word.
 He crafted the eulogy at Beethoven’s funeral (and lived in the same house as the composer in 1808), and a large monument to Grillparzer sits at one end of the Volksgarten.

-The houses Zur Flucht nach Ägypten (left, No.1) and Zum großen Jordan (middle, No.2)
+(The Zur Flucht nach Ägypten on the left and Zum großen Jordan in the middle)

 Zum großen Jordan (No.2)

 The narrow house at Judenplatz 2 looks old and for good reason.
 Significant parts date back to the mid-16th century and earlier.
 The relief that dominates the front is perhaps 15th century and has Saint George above a scene of Jesus’s baptism.